 In 2003, Dr. Kovner helped to establish and create the Georgia Association for the Treatment of Sexual Abusers (GATSA).
 He served on the Board of Directors for three years and is a previous member of the national Association for the Treatment of Sexual Abusers (ATSA).
-(Currently, Dr. Kovner is only accepting referrals for nonviolent sexual abusers.)
+(Currently, Dr. Kovner is only accepting referrals for nonviolent adolescent sexual abusers.)

 Dr. Kovner worked for the South Carolina School for the Deaf and Blind, the Aiken-Barnwell and Lexington Community Mental Health Centers in South Carolina, the S.C.
 Department of Mental Retardation.
-He was a supervising psychologist at the State Hospital, a psychiatric hospital for the severely mental ill.
+He was a supervising psychologist at the SC State Hospital, a psychiatric hospital for the severely mental ill.
 He also provided forensic evaluations to the Department of Juvenile Justice.
 He worked at the Charleston Naval Hospital with families of active duty service men and woman before opening his private practice in Georgia in 1990.

 Dr. Kovner is an active member of the American Psychological Association.